nofrixion/magento2-payment-module/README.md

 To remove the payment module:

-- Login to the Magento storefront adminstraiton panel and:
+- Login to the Magento storefront administration panel and:
   - Disable the module in the `Stores -> Configuration -> Sales -> Payment Methods` section.
   - Go to the cache management page and refresh any caches with a status of 'invalidated'.
 - Open a shell to your Magento server and: